puutaro/commandclick-repository/README.md

 ### Procedure 1

-This is simple, and excelent by scalability, visuality, popularity. becuase of only use github topic.
+This is simple, and excelent by scalability, visuality, popularity, becuase of only use github topic.
 Finally, fannle install process integrate this.